-- (2) Documents containing person-related data subject to legal regulations on confidentiality are also offered. - (3) The Archives take care of the offering and transfer of the documents in consultation with the bodies, Institutes and facilities mentioned in Article 2. - (4) Documents to be stored permanently owing to legal provisions may either remain at the premises of the body that keeps the relevant files or be delivered to the Archives.
-The details are settled in an agreement. - (5) Documents not of archival value (Article 4, paragraph 2, sentence 2) are to be destroyed by the offering body insofar as this neither conflicts with legal regulations nor with interests warranting protection of parties concerned.
+- (2) Documents containing person-related data subject to legal regulations on confidentiality are also offered. - (3) Documents containing personal data that would have to be deleted or could be deleted according to federal or state legislation can also be offered or delivered provided that the storage of the data was not inadmissible. - (4) The Archives take care of the offering and transfer of the documents in consultation with the bodies, Institutes and facilities mentioned in Article 2. - (5) Documents to be stored permanently owing to legal provisions may either remain at the premises of the body that keeps the relevant files or be delivered to the Archives.
+The details are settled in an agreement. - (6) Documents not of archival value (Article 4, paragraph 2, sentence 2) are to be destroyed by the offering body insofar as this neither conflicts with legal regulations nor with interests warranting protection of parties concerned.